Abhishek786singh/Python_3.9/README.md

 + String Methods

    + Two new features have been added to the str object.
 This feature can sometimes come in handy in the Exploratory Data Analysis process.

+ + Math functions

+      + A modification to an existing math function has been made.
+In earlier versions, the function to calculate GCD accepts only two numbers.
+But now, it can be applied to any         number of values.

  ![python_a](images/python_a.jpg)